-Dalia Grybauskaitė serves as the first female President of Lithuania since July 12, 2009.
-She served as the Chair of the Council from 2014-2019.
+Dalia Grybauskaitė served as the first female President of Lithuania from 2009 to 2019.
+She served as the Chair of the Council from 2014 to 2019.

 Dalia Grybauskaitė was born in Vilnius on 1 March 1956.
 She studied at Vilnius Salomėja Nėris Secondary School.
 In 1983, she graduated with a bachelor in political economy from the then Leningrad University.
 In 1988, she defended her thesis at Moscow Academy of Public Sciences and received a doctoral degree in economics.
 In 1993, the Research Council of Lithuania granted her an academic degree of doctor of social sciences.
 In 1992, she completed a special six-month program for senior executives at Georgetown University in Washington.

 She was Head of the Agriculture Division at Vilnius High Party School in 1983-1984, and later, from 1985 to 1990 - a lecturer at the Department of Political Economy.
 In August 1990-1991, she was a scientific secretary at the Lithuanian Institute of Economics under the Ministry of Economics of the Republic of Lithuania.